cloudposse/docs/content/glossary/geodesic-module.md

 - Geodesic
 ---

+A geodesic module is a docker image that extends the geodesic base image and implements functions specific to that stage or account.

 Usually we create geodesic modules that correspond to each AWS organization.

 For example, the standard geodesic modules are: